Alliance for Responsible Citizenship: Conference

-An evening event held at the O2 Arena was headlined by Jordan Peterson, with several authors and commentators, such as Douglas Murray, Ben Shapiro, global warming sceptic Bjørn Lomborg and Jonathan Pageau, and attracted a crowd near to its capacity of 20,000.
+An evening event held at the O2 Arena was headlined by Jordan Peterson, with several authors and commentators, such as Douglas Murray, Ben Shapiro, global warming critic and author Bjørn Lomborg and Jonathan Pageau, and attracted a crowd near to its capacity of 20,000.
 It was reviewed by Premier Christianity as "high-brow thought and unscripted conversation", while some media were more critical, with The Guardian writing that, in a year of floods and heatwaves and likely to be the hottest on record, attendees were offered "a grab-bag of cherrypicked talking points that ignored the risks from climate change".

 The organisation held its second conference from 15 to 19 February 2025 at ExCeL London with about 4000 attendees.

+ARC Research

+It operates a subsidiary company called ARC Research that commissions long form papers by scholars or commentators with 'anti-woke', populist or conservative-traditionalist politics.